egarris/web-dev-2022/react-hooks/NOTES.md

 }, [])
 ```

-Takes in a callback function, and a dependency array.
-When the functional component mounts, the callback function in `useEffect` is run once, similar to `componentDidMount`.
+Its parameters are a callback function and a dependency array.
+When the functional component mounts, the callback function is run once.
 The empty array signifies that the callback function should run once.
-An another example should make the purpose of the dependency array clearer:
+Consider this example:

 ```js
 function Counter() {